zachpino/generative-design-workshop-s20/week09/README.md

 #### Grasshopper (1 hour)

-TBD based on class progress.
-Likely playing around with the Cellular Automata and L-System scripts above, as well as researching other generative algorithms.
+Play around with some of the examples, interactive visualizations, and demos above!
+Remember to double-click on any GHPython node to see the code inside.

 #### Final Project Development

 Continue to develop your ideas for our [class final briefs](../briefs.md).
 We should, by next week, have a pretty clear sense of a project direction, how we will source data, and what Grasshopper will need to do for us.
 Also, ensure you begin/continue to consider fabrication options and materiality.

 #### Final Project Check-In